Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2017-2-vector-tactics.markdown

 layout: post
 year: 2017
 title: "Vector Tactics"
+subtitle: "A simple top-down shooter for AI algorithms testing"
 ---

 My master's thesis was about AI algorithms for video games. `Vector Tactics` is a simple top-down shooter I developed to test AI architectures.